suchipi/serializable-types/README.md

 ### `t.array(memberTypeDef)`

 A function which returns a `TypeDef` which represents a homogenous Array of the given type; for example, `t.array(t.boolean)` represents an Array of unbounded length containing only booleans.
 This is like `Array<boolean>` in Flow/TypeScript.

+### `t.arrayContaining(memberTypeDef)`

+A function which returns a `TypeDef` which represents an Array containing at least one of the given type; for example, `t.arrayContaining(t.string)` represents an Array of undetermined length containing at least one string.
+This is like `Array<string | any>` in Flow/TypeScript.

 ### `t.exactNumber(num)`